 For outside investors, Fortress’s ventures not only carry the typical risks of a long-shot biotech bet; they also come with unique conditions that can put outsiders at a disadvantage relative to the parent company.

-Peiffer Wolf Carr & Kane has helped thousands of investors who have suffered substantial losses.
+Peiffer Wolf Carr Kane & Conway has helped thousands of investors who have suffered substantial losses.
 If you invested with National Securities Corporation or any of its subsidiaries, including Opus National Private Client Group, and you believe you may have been a victim of this alleged insider trading, Contact Us by calling 585-310-5140 or by filling out an online Contact Form for a FREE Consultation.